 |Historical Records||US - $19.95/month, International - $34.99/month|

-AncestryDNA keeps it simple with a $99 autosomal DNA test.
-These tests are often on sale for $79 or even $69, which is an even better bargain.
+AncestryDNA keeps it simple with a $79 autosomal DNA test.
 With these plans you will have to pay shipping - at $9.95 for the first kit, and then $4.95 for each additional kit.
 If you’d like to get the package quicker, you can pay $24.95 for expedited shipping on the first kit, and $12.95 for each additional kit.